-Microsoft Teams has a relatively flat structure that provides little opportunity for organization beyond the naming of the team.
+Microsoft Teams has a relatively flat structure that provides little opportunity for the organization beyond the naming of the team.
 However, one of the ways you can help your workplace structure Teams is through the organization of channels.

 What are MS Teams Channels?

 Within Teams, channels are a way to separate and organize conversation and content into logical areas.
 We frequently put a lot of emphasis around information architecture in Office 365 using taxonomy, site structure and metadata but we should also be doing this for how we organize our channels within MS Teams.
-In this article, we are going to talk through MS Teams best practices for organizing channels, why it’s important and how you can organize tabs within channels to provide a consistent experience for users.
+In this article, we are going to talk through MS Teams best practices for organizing channels, why it’s important and how you can organize tabs within Microsoft Teams channels to provide a consistent experience for users.

 Why is it Important to Follow MS Teams Best Practices for Channels?

 Channels are important for structuring content in MS Teams.
 Since Teams themselves are flat in structure with no ability to add additional metadata or nest teams, channels can provide structure in three main ways:

 MS Teams Channels allow you to separate conversations around topic, process, or any way that you like.
 Since MS Teams doesn’t have the concept of hashtags yet, splitting conversations via channels provides a much-needed structure to the various conversations that you have within a Team.

 Different types of teams will naturally have different ways of structuring channels as well.
 If you have a Team created around a well-defined process you might have your channels split up based on pre-defined stage gates or project process areas: